iHrishipj23/Orphanage-Management-System/README.md

 # Orphanage-Management-System
-Full project for Orphanage Management System with source code and front end
+Full project for Orphanage Management System with source code and UI